Modeling Inoculum Availability of Plurivorosphaerella nawae in Persimmon Leaf Litter with Bayesian Beta Regression

 MetadataShow full item record

-Cita bibliográficaMartínez-Minaya, J. Conesa, D., López-Quílez, A., Mira, J. L. & Vicent, A. (2020).
-Modeling Inoculum Availability of Plurivorosphaerella nawae in Persimmon Leaf Litter with Bayesian Beta Regression.
-Phytopathology, Published Online: 9 Sep 2021, 1-21.
+Cita bibliográficaMartínez-Minaya, J., Conesa, D., López-Quílez, A., Mira, J. L. & Vicent, A. (2021).
+Modelling inoculum availability of Plurivorosphaerella nawae in persimmon leaf litter with Bayesian beta regression.
+Phytopathology, 111(7), 1-9.

-Circular leaf spot (CLS), caused by Plurivorosphaerella nawae, is a serious disease affecting persimmon (Diospyros kaki) that induces necrotic lesions on leaves, defoliation and fruit drop.
-Under Mediterranean conditions, P. nawae forms pseudothecia in the leaf litter during winter and ascospores are released in spring infecting susceptible leaves.
-Persimmon growers are advised to apply fungicides for CLS control during the period of inoculum availability, which was defined based on ascospore counts under the microscope.
+Circular leaf spot (CLS), caused by Plurivorosphaerella nawae, is a serious disease affecting persimmon (Diospyros kaki) that is characterized by necrotic lesions on leaves, defoliation, and fruit drop.
+Under Mediterranean conditions, P. nawae forms pseudothecia in the leaf litter in winter, and ascospores are released in spring, infecting susceptible leaves.
+Persimmon growers are advised to apply fungicides for CLS control during the period of inoculum availability, which was previously defined based on ascospore counts under the microscope.
 A model of inoculum availability of P. nawae was developed and evaluated as an alternative to ascospore counts.
 Leaf litter samples were collected weekly in L’Alcúdia (Spain) from 2010 to 2015.
-Leaves were soaked, placed in a wind tunnel, and the ascospores of P. nawae released were counted.
+Leaves were soaked and placed in a wind tunnel, and the released ascospores of P. nawae were counted.
 Hierarchical Bayesian beta regression methods were used to model the dynamics of ascospore production in the leaf litter.
-The selected model included accumulated degree days (ADD) and ADD taking into account the vapor pressure deficit (ADDvpd) as fixed effects, and year as random effect.
+The selected model included accumulated degree-days (ADDs) and ADDs taking into account the vapor pressure deficit (ADDvpd) as fixed effects and year as random effect.
 This model had a mean absolute error of 0.042 and a root mean square error of 0.062.
 The beta regression model was evaluated in four orchards from 2010 to 2015.
 Higher accuracy was obtained at the beginning and the end of the ascospore production period, which are the events of interest to schedule fungicide sprays for CLS control in Spain.
 This same modeling framework can be extended to other fungal plant pathogens whose inoculum dynamics are expressed as proportion data.